-4.4 C4 Individual Facilities/Settings Assessment
+C4 Individual Facilities/Settings Assessment

 This assessment asked providers a series of questions that looked at the physical qualities of the setting and programmatic qualities of the setting.
 This was for all day (non-residential) and residential settings.
-The details of this assessment process begin on page 22.
+The details of this assessment process begin on page 19.

-4.5 Geocode Data generation
+Geocode Data generation

-SCDHHS had the Division of Medicaid Policy Research in the Institute of Families and Society at the University of South Carolina complete a geocode analysis of the physical locations of all HCB settings within South Carolina.
-This data has broken down the proximity of each setting to public and private institutions and other HCB settings.
-It shows generally where HCB settings are located in comparison to the broader community of each town.
+SDHHS had the Division of Medicaid Policy Research in the Institute of Families and Society at the University of South Carolina complete a geocode analysis of the physical locations of all HCBS settings within South Carolina.
+This data has broken down the proximity of each setting to public and private institutions and other HCBS settings.
+It shows generally where HCBS settings are located in comparison to the broader community of each town.

-4.6 Consultation with Technical Assistance Collaborative (TAC), Inc.
+Consultation with Technical Assistance Collaborative (TAC), Inc.

-Through the procurement process, SCDHHS selected TAC, Inc. to review South Carolina's HCBS residential programs.
-TAC, Inc. conducted selected site visits around the state to get a general overview of what the waiver residential program looks like.
+SCDHHS hired TAC, Inc. to review South Carolina's HCBS residential programs.
+TAC, Inc. has conducted selected site visits around the state to get a general overview of what the waiver residential program looks like.
 Setting types visited included CRCFs, SLP IIs, and CTH IIs.
-TAC, Inc. furnished a report to SCDHHS in November 2015 with its findings.
-That report is included with this plan as Appendix I.
+TAC, Inc. will furnish a report to SCDHHS in November 2015 with its findings.

-4.7 Public Input
+Public Input